Nilcreator/FablabKannaiRobotClub/OttoNinjaGemini/NinjaV2/tutorial.md

     # You might need to reboot for changes to fully apply or if errors occur.
     # sudo reboot
     ```

+### 4.A.
+How to Get a Google Gemini API Key

+To use Google Gemini for natural language processing, you'll need an API key.
+The easiest way for personal projects is through Google AI Studio.

+1.  **Go to Google AI Studio:**
+    Open your web browser and navigate to [https://aistudio.google.com/](https://aistudio.google.com/).
+2.  **Sign In:**
+    Sign in with your Google account.
+3.  **Agree to Terms:**
+    You may need to agree to the terms of service if it's your first time.
+4.  **Get API Key:**
+    *   Once in AI Studio, look for a button or link that says **"Get API key"** (often on the left sidebar or a prominent button).
+    *   Click on it.
+You might be taken to a new page or a dialog will appear.
+5.  **Create API Key in a New Project:**
+    *   You'll likely be prompted to **"Create API key in new project"** or associate it with an existing Google Cloud project.
+For simplicity, creating one in a new project via AI Studio is straightforward for this tutorial.
+    *   Click the button to create the key.
+6.  **Copy Your API Key:**
+    Your new API key will be displayed.
+It's a long string of letters and numbers.
+    *   **Copy this key immediately and save it somewhere secure and private.** You will need it for the robot's configuration (Step 6.1).
+    *   **Treat this key like a password.** Do not share it publicly or commit it to public code repositories.
+7.  **Done:**
+    You now have a Gemini API key.
+The free tier is usually generous enough for development and personal use, but be aware of usage limits.
+For more extensive use or production applications, you'd manage billing through Google Cloud Platform.

+    *You will use this API key in the "Configuration" section (Step 6.1) of this tutorial.*

 ### 5. Code Setup